MachikaYamauchi/Bench_Bakery/README.md

 ## Features
 ### Front-end
 - Display the list of products available on the homepage
-- Show clear title, description, stock availability and price for each of the products
+- Show clear title, description, stock availability, and price for each of the products
-- Product details page connecting from the list (I add the details page after the project finished.)
+- Product details page connecting from the list (I add the details page after the project was finished.)
-  - 3 images for each product with carousel
+  - 3 images for each product with a carousel
   - Quantity section (Upcoming Feature)
   - Add to cart (Upcoming Feature)
 - Login to enter the admin page
-- Create admin page so that the bakery owners can add, update and delete a product onto the website
+- Create an admin page so that the bakery owners can add, update and delete a product onto the website
 - Sign out from the admin page (I add the sign out after the project finished.)
-- Responsive on all screen sizes so that shoppers can access the e-commerce webite from any gadget
+- Responsive on all screen sizes so that shoppers can access the e-commerce website from any gadget

 ### Back-end
 - All data of listing products on the homepage are needed to be in JSON format with appropriate interfaces defined